-The Manitoba High Schools Athletic Association, with support from Jostens, is pleased to announce the winners of the 2016-2017 Jostens High School Athletes of the Year.
-The presentations took place at the Manitoba Sports Hall of Fame.
+The Manitoba High Schools Athletic Association, with support from Jostens, announced the 2018 Jostens High School Athletes of the Year today at the Manitoba Sports Hall of Fame.

-The MHSAA has four competition classifications which are based on school populations.
-“A” schools are rural schools with a population of under 125 students, “AA” are any City of Winnipeg schools with a population of under 100, plus rural schools with a population of 125-300.
-“AAA” consists of City of Winnipeg schools with a population of 100-500 and rural schools of over 300, while the “AAAA” category is all City of Winnipeg schools with a population of 500 students and greater, in addition to Lord Selkirk Regional, Crocus Plains Regional and Vincent Massey High School in Brandon, Steinbach Regional, Springfield Collegiate, Garden Valley and Northlands Parkway in Winkler, and Portage Collegiate.
+The Association has four competition categories based on school populations.
+“A” schools are rural schools with a population of under 125 students, “AA” is any City of Winnipeg school with a population of under 100 plus rural schools with a population of 125-300, “AAA” are City of Winnipeg schools with a population of 100-500 and rural schools of over 300, while the “AAAA” category is all City of Winnipeg schools with a population of 500 students and greater, plus Lord Selkirk, Crocus Plains, Vincent Massey High School (Brandon), Steinbach Regional, Springfield, Garden Valley, Northlands Parkway, and Portage Collegiate.

-A Male and Female Athlete of the Year was selected from each category, along with an overall Provincial High School Male and Female Athlete of the Year.
+A male and female Athlete of the Year was selected from each category, along with the overall Jostens High School Male and Female Athlete of the Year.

-The 2016- 2017 overall Jostens High School Athletes of the Year are:
+The 2018 overall Jostens High School Male and Female Athletes of the Year are:

 Female: Amber Schneider of Stonewall Collegiate